boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 {::boilerplate bcp14-tagged}

-   The following terms are defined in {{!RFC6241}} and are used in this
-   specification:

-   *  configuration data

-   *  state data

-   The following terms are defined in {{!RFC7950}} and are used in this
-   specification:

-   *  augment

-   *  data model

-   *  data node

-   The terminology for describing YANG data models is found in
+   The terminology for describing YANG data models is defined in
    {{!RFC7950}}.

 The document uses the terms defined in {{Section 2 of !I-D.ietf-opsawg-tacacs-tls13}} and {{Section 3 of ?RFC8907}}.